B33Boy/Personal_Site/_posts/2020-06-30-imagenet-classification-with-deep-neural-networks.md

 &rarr; FC layer of 4096

+##### Initialization
+Weights were initialized with a gaussian distribution that had zero-mean and a standard deviation of 0.01.
+Biases in the second, and fourth to eighth layers were initialized at 1.
+The bias for the other layers was 0.
+The reason for initializing biases as 1 is because it would speed up early stages of learning by providing the ReLU functions with positive inputs.

 ##### REctified Linear Unit (RELU)
 A function $f$ is non-saturating if $\lvert lim_{z &rarr; - \infty} f(z) = + \infty \rvert  \lor \lvert lim_{z &rarr; \infty} f(z) = + \infty \rvert$